 - Be sure to help LGBTQ+ health and community leaders, along with all health care providers and community leaders, get timely and accurate information to share with our communities.

 - Be aware of and center the most vulnerable members of our LGBTQ+ communities: our elders, Black and brown transgender, nonbinary and gender nonconforming people, bi people, people who are incarcerated or detained, people who are undocumented.
 Know and practice how to act in solidarity in everyday interactions, and within your area of study.
+Learn more about why Black LGBTQ/SGL people should be concerned, from the National Black Justice Coalition.

 - Asian and Asian American communities are being heavily impacted by racism, xenophobia, misinformation and hate.
 Know and practice how to act in solidarity in everyday interactions, and within your area of study.